lewhfree/KindleForge/README.md

 - AdBreak, WinterBreak, or LanguageBreak
 - Latest Universal Hotfix
-- Above the 5.6.1.1 firmware in the least
+- Above the 5.13.7 firmware (at present - to be lowered)
 - Both **hard-float and soft-float** kindles should work, but not all packages may support both architectures.

 ## Troubleshooting